Parul-Byte/Pookie-Coders/README.md

-# Soulful Journeys India
+# ExploreX

 ## 🌍 About the Project

-Soulful Journeys India is a modern and interactive travel website designed to help users explore breathtaking destinations across India.
+ExploreX is a modern and interactive travel website designed to help users explore breathtaking destinations across India.
 The platform offers a seamless experience with engaging animations, a user-friendly interface, and responsive design, making travel planning effortless and enjoyable.